jbowa/jbowa/README.md

 ## Things I am working on
 ### Jacana [WIP]

-A low latency geyser plugin for Solana utilizing ClickHouse as its data store. https://github.com/jbowa/jacana
+A high-throughput Solana Geyser plugin for real-time blockchain data ingestion using ClickHouse as its columnar data store. https://github.com/mip404/jacana